oresat/oresat-solar-hardware/1u_panel/kicad/test-plan.md

 In the following tests, do not continue to test if a test fails.
 Instead, debug the PCB then continue to test.
 If you don't fix these problems in order, you may end up destroying other circuits.
 1. Circuit Test: Power
    1. Set: 5V @ 50 mA max into `Vsolar`.
-   1. Measure: power supply is providing no more than 20 mA (TODO: MEASURED VALUE).
+   1. Measure: Solar module is drawing 13.5 +3/-1 mA.
-      - Debugging notes: It's not a big deal if it's near 20mA, but if the current draw is 50 mA, you have a short.
+      - Debugging notes: If the current draw is 50 mA, you have a short.
 Removing R17, R14, and R20 will let you identify where the short is.
 Hunt down the short in the downstream circuits using these three resistors.
+If the current draw is low, more debugging is necessary to determine the source of the error.
    1.Measure: 4.7V +/- 0.1V at `TP12`.
       - Debugging: The LT1618 should be off, so you'll just see the drop of D5.
 The LTC4412 may not work at 5V, so it's OK if `TP14` is weird.
    1. Measure: 3.3V +/- 5% at `TP6`.
 (TODO: ACTUAL PERCENTAGE ERROR)